 The way health care is delivered in hospitals is changing.
 Yet every medical center must still meet the same standards of exceptional care.

-What makes computer carts on wheels for hospitals such an effective and efficient solution in an ever-evolving environment?
+What makes medical workstations on wheels such an effective and efficient solution in the ever-evolving medical environment?

 6 Benefits to Adopting Computer Carts on Wheels for Your Hospital

 Much like an actual cow, medical COWs aren’t exactly beautiful, but they sure are functional.
 There are five main reasons why: